Kristiannmiller/km-tic-tac-toe/README.md

 8/2: Worked on some CSS styling details.
 Created functions to manipulate the data model and tested data model updates using the in-browser console.
 Began working on functions to update the DOM.
 Cleaned up and refactored repetitious/unused code.

 8/3: Refactored functions updating the DOM to directly reflect data model.
 Added additional delegation to DOM update functions.
 Added timeout features.
 Refactored repetitious/unused code.
+Created assets and brought them into the CSS.

 8/4: Project due at 9:00pm